-The global PwC network reviews our system of quality management and updates on an annual basis, the so-called Quality Management System Review (QMR).
+The global PwC network reviews our system of quality management and updates on a periodic basis, the so-called Quality Management System Review (QMR).
 This PwC network review is performed on the basis of the PwC network Global Assurance Quality Review Program (GAQR).
-The programme, which is based on prevailing professional standards relating to the quality management system (including ISQC1), incorporates the policies, procedures, tools and requirements relating to the quality management framework that have been agreed by the member firms within the PwC network.
+The programme, which is based on prevailing professional standards relating to the system of quality management (including ISQC1), incorporates the policies, procedures, tools and requirements relating to the quality management framework that have been agreed by the member firms within the PwC network.
+The QMR also considers the member firm's own assessment of the effectiveness of the system of quality management.